bubjanes/recommendation_systems/README.md

 # recommendation_systems
-Practical work with recommendation systems based on the course, Sistemas de Recommendación (Recommendation Systems),as part of the Diplomatura in Data Science and Machine Learning at the Universidad Nacional de Córdoba, Facultad de Matemática, Astronomía y Física (FaMAF).
+Practical work with recommendation systems based on the course Sistemas de Recommendación (Recommendation Systems) as part of the Diplomatura in Data Science and Machine Learning at the Universidad Nacional de Córdoba, Facultad de Matemática, Astronomía y Física (FaMAF).

 ![steam logo](steam.png)